criticalfault/nullsheen_main_site/content/posts/cyberpunk-stl-files-for-props.md

 I’ve broken these down sections for each thing.
 All of them are things we printed in FDM (PLA Plastics).
 I have a few shots for the city we are currently playing in with some “As we made it” photos as well.

 Here is the big list!
+Everything on this list is free with the exception of those that are linked to DriveThruRPG.
+I'll mark the paid ones so you can skip them if you desire.

 ![Close up of the original Build](/images/cyberpunk_stl_files/close_ups.jpg)